-3:00 pm and 7:30 pm shows due to limited seating for Covid-19 social distancing requirements.
+3:00 pm and 7:30 pm performances due to limited seating for Covid-19 social distancing requirements.

-Jazz master Kenny Barron, called by the LA Times, “one of the top jazz pianists in the world,” makes his long-overdue Gretna Music debut with his trio.
+Jazz master Kenny Barron makes his long-overdue Gretna Music debut with his trio.

-Kenny Barron’s unmatched ability to mesmerize audiences with his elegant playing, sensitive melodies and infectious rhythms is what inspired The Los Angeles Times to name him “one of the top jazz pianists in the world” and Jazz Weekly to call him “The most lyrical piano player of our time.”
+Honored by The National Endowment for the Arts as a 2010 Jazz Master, Kenny Barron has an unmatched ability to mesmerize audiences with his elegant playing, sensitive melodies and infectious rhythms.
+The Los Angles Times named him “one of the top jazz pianists in the world” and Jazz Weekly calls him “The most lyrical piano player of our time.”

-Barron consistently wins the jazz critics and readers polls, including Downbeat, Jazz Times and JAZZIZ magazines.
-In 2005 he was inducted into the American Jazz Hall of Fame and won a MAC Lifetime Achievement Award.
-He is a 6-time recipient of Best Pianist by the Jazz Journalists Association and was as a finalist in the prestigious 2001 Jazz Par International Jazz Award.
+Barron consistently wins the jazz critics and readers polls, including Downbeat, Jazz Times and Jazziz magazines.
+The famed Spanish ceramist Lladro honored Mr. Barron with a Lifetime Achievement Award in 2012 and he was awarded an Honorary Doctorate from his alma mater SUNY Empire State in 2013 and from Berklee College of Music in 2011.
+In 2009 he received the Living Legacy Award from Mid-Atlantic Arts Foundation and was inducted into the American Jazz Hall of Fame and won a MAC Lifetime Achievement Award in 2005.
+He is a seven-time recipient of Best Pianist by the Jazz Journalists Association.

 Johnathan Blake, drums